anandapurva55/Grassy-Island/README.md

 # Grassy-Island
-This is a game developed using PyGame Module of Python as a part of Udemy's online course.
+This is a game developed by using PyGame Module of Python, as a part of Udemy's online course.
-The target is to collect as many pink tropies as one can by driving the car properly according to the navigator.
+The target is to collect as many pink tropies as one can by driving the car properly, according to the navigator.

 ### Game Rules and Instructions:-